55th British Academy Film Awards: Outstanding British Contribution to Cinema

+Awards

+Winners are listed first and highlighted in boldface.

 Russell Crowe controversy

 After winning the BAFTA Award for Best Actor in a Leading Role, Russell Crowe gave a speech in which he quoted a poem by Patrick Kavanagh.
 When the ceremony was broadcast, Crowe was enraged that the poem was cut.
 He blamed the producer, Malcolm Gerrie, and confronted him about it.
 It was reported that the confrontation got physical and there was speculation that it would cost him the Academy Award for Best Actor; Crowe later apologized and ultimately lost the Oscar to Denzel Washington for Training Day.

 The following poem that was cut is four lines: